noiseprotocol/noisesocket_spec/noisesocket.md

 2.3.
 Encrypted payloads
 ----------------------
 Each Noise transport message consists of a single encrypted payload.
-Each Noise handshake message might contain a a single encrypted payload (or might contain a cleartext payload).
-When these payloads are decrypted, the plaintext will have the following structure:
+Each Noise handshake message might contain a single encrypted payload (or might contain a cleartext payload).
+When these encrypted payloads are decrypted, the plaintext will have the following structure:

  - `body_len` (2 bytes)
  - `body`